Cods: Family Gadidae

 Bait and Tackle: When schools of tomcod move in, anglers can expect fast and furious action.
 The best bait appears to be pile worms, a small strip of anchovy, or a small strip of squid.
 Hooks should be small, size 6 or 8, and the best technique is to cast out, allow the bait to sink, and begin to retrieve as soon as the bait hits bottom.
 The tomcod usually will hit the bait mid-depth as it is being pulled up.

-Food Value: Most tomcod are really too small for eating although some people like to pan-fry them as they would any small fish and they are said to have a sweet, delicate flavor.
+Food Value: Most tomcod are really too small for eating although some people like to pan-fry them as they would any small fish.
+The flesh is considered good quality with firm texture, a mild, sweet, delicate flavor, small flakes nd low fat content.

 Comments: When I lived in the Bay Area in the ‘70s one of my main fishing spots was the Pacific Pier and one of the most common fish I caught was Pacific tomcod.
 I caught them during every month of the year but the summer months were generally the best.
 I caught a few at other piers—primarily Fort Point and Fort Baker, but never in the numbers seen at Pacifica.
 I moved north to Mendocino County in 1979 and soon after began to fish the Point Arena Pier.
 Once again good numbers of Pacific tomcod began to show up.
 However, that pier was destroyed in a winter storm in 1983 and did not reopen until 1987.
 After the reopening of the new pier I never saw the same numbers of tomcod that I had seen previously.
 Visits to Pacifica in the past 30 years have shown much of the same — few if any Pacific tomcod.
 I’m not sure if I just missed them or if their numbers have decreased.